GH404/GH404/README.md

 #### 👋🏼 Hi there

-I'm Gus a programming student at Year Up
+I'm Gustavo Hernandez a programming student at Year Up

 - 🌱 I'm currently interning at American Express
 - 💻 I’m currently learning Splunk and Python